Controlling the Execution Flow of Statements

 Let’s look into each method in detail to understand how it works.

-Executing statement in serialized mode with Database.serialize
+Executing SQL statements in serialized mode

 After the serialize() method returns, the execution mode is set to the original mode again.

-It’s safe to nest the serialize() method as follows:
+It is safe to nest the serialize() method as follows:

 db.serialize(() => {